supertazon/Game-Boy-Mini-Camera-Famicom-styled-label/README.md

 ## What's in this repo and how to order

-Included in this repo are two versions of the same label, both with two file formats: PDF ready to be sent to a print house and SVG for editing (with [Inkscape](https://inkscape.org/) for example).
+Included in this repo are two versions of the same label, both with two file formats: PDF ready to be sent to a print house and SVG for editing (with [Inkscape](https://inkscape.org/) for example - there are multiple layers in the SVG file for easier editing).
   1. White as a background version "-white": while discussing with different print shops, I discovered that for the white letters (MINI CAM and DMG-GBD) some could not print white ink on black ink but would rather print a white background then black ink on top leaving out the black ink to form the letters (a bit like a stencil).
 This version should work off the bat with all print houses however the SVG file is trickier to modify
   2. Standard version "-standard": the letters are shapes filled with white.
 Should also not be a problem for printing and much easier to edit the SVG file

 I am based in France and couldn't find a suitable print shop in Europe for the labels.
 I had them printed through [Jukebox](https://www.jukeboxprint.com/custom-gold-stickers) (Canada) in matte gold.
 Sticker dimensions are 42 x 37 mm (which looks a tiny bit too small IMO, see picture above).
+Ask for the yellow background to be considered as the gold sticker.

 ## Inspiration and process